antoniorodr/memo/README.md

 export EDITOR="vim"
 ```

 Where `vim` can be replaced with your preferred editor.
+Add it to your .zshrc/.bashrc to make it permanent.

 Or check the one you have set up in your terminal by running: